tunsmart/interactionR/README.md

   - *em*: TRUE, for effect modification assessment.
 FALSE, for interaction.

-  -*recode*: If TRUE, recodes the exposures - if at least one of the exposures is protective - such that the stratum with the lowest risk becomes the new reference category when the two exposures are considered jointly (See Knol et al (2011) \[doi: 10.1007/s10654-011-9554-9\]).
+  - *recode*: If TRUE, recodes the exposures - if at least one of the exposures is protective - such that the stratum with the lowest risk becomes the new reference category when the two exposures are considered jointly (See Knol et al (2011) \[doi: 10.1007/s10654-011-9554-9\]).